bigstepdenmark/UnitTestingStudyPointExercises/README.md

 **2. Could and should the code coverage of your project be raised?**

-_Næsten alle mine metoder er testet, udover metoden isLeapYear(int year).
-Denne metode er ikke blevet påkrævet i opgaven, derfor har jeg undladt at test den._
+_Alle metoder er testet udover isLeapYear(int year) metode.
+Denne metode er ikke påkrævet i opgaven, derfor har jeg undladt at test den._

 **3. How?**